unparalleled-js/docs-1/developing-connectors/sdk-2/action.md

 # Action
-Besides triggers, you'll also be able to create actions for your custom connector that users of your connector can place inside inside their recipes.
-Whilst triggers need to listen for events or poll for events from external APIs, actions receive data from earlier steps in a recipe and then can be defined to perform any amount of data transformation, data enrichment and the sending of data to your API through HTTP requests.
+This section will now dive deeper into the details of how to create actions.
+This assumes that you have already learn't how to create a successful connection using one of the available authentication methods our SDK supports.
+Actions receive data from earlier steps in a recipe, transform it and send this data to your target API through HTTP requests.

 A single action can make one or more requests to various endpoints.
 Because the framework handles the authentication side of a request, you will not have to worry about that here.
+Despite the ability to make multiple request, best practices in building actions dictate that you keep actions simple minimising the number of HTTP requests and limiting the scope of the action to a single operation.
+For example, a bad action would be one that "Creates records and performs a se"

 > All authentication is handled by the `apply` block declared earlier in the `connection` object.